heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-1.md

 - `install-hdfs` should be set to true if you want to access data in S3.

-## Starting a Spark Cluster with flintrock
+## Starting a Spark Cluster with Flintrock

 We now have everything we need setup to spin up a Spark cluster!